next up previous

 Human Computer Interaction

 Text: The primary text for the course is User Interface Design and Evaluation, by Stone, Jarrett, Woodroffe, and Minocha.
-An optional text is GUI Bloopers, by Jeff Johnson.
-Other texts you might find useful in developing your projects are any book on Java or Visual Basic.
+Other texts you might find useful in developing your programs are any book on Java or Visual Basic.
 Supplemental texts will be placed on reserve in the library which may give you other perspectives on the topics we'll be discussing.

 Facilities: You may use any PC running Windows or linux using Visual Basic or Java.
-You may also do projects by connecting to one of the school's UNIX servers.
-Your software projects must be able to run on a machine on campus, and it is up to you to provide the TAs with sufficient instructions for building and executing it.
+You may also do programming by connecting to one of the school's servers.
+Your programs must be able to run on a machine on campus, and it is up to you to provide the TAs with sufficient instructions for building and executing it.

-Software Utilities: The programming project(s) must be implemented using either Visual Basic or Java.
+Software Utilities: The programming activity must be implemented using either Visual Basic or Java.
 A limited version of Visual Basic is included with many books on VB, which should be sufficient for development.
+Students may petition to use other languages, but must convince me that suitable libraries of user interface components exist.
+In addition, we won't be able to provide help with coding problems if no one in the course staff is familiar with the language.

-Projects: The projects for the course will involve the design, prototyping, and evaluation of a user interface to a specific application (see the detailed project description on myWPI or off the course web page).
-You will be assigned an application, and it will be up to you to do the requirements analysis, user interface design (considering multiple alternatives), development of a working front-end to the application (all responses to user actions can be hard-coded), and detailed evaluations through all phases of design and development.
-Each team will maintain a portfolio (see detailed description) that will be turned in each week by Monday at noon.
-Portfolios should be submitted via myWPI.
-Late assignments will be penalized 10% per day.
-Grades and comments on projects can be retrieved via myWPI; we will attempt to get the grading done within 48 hours of the submission deadline.
+The programming activity can be done individually or in pairs, and will involve the design, prototyping, and evaluation of a user interface to a tool for gathering information for a personal social media site.
+You can find the detailed description of this activity on myWPI or off the course web page.
+It will be up to you to do the requirements analysis, user interface design (considering multiple alternatives), development of a working front-end to the application (all responses to user actions can be hard-coded), and detailed evaluations through all phases of design and development.
+Each team will maintain a portfolio of their weekly activities (see detailed description).

-Supplemental Material: All handouts can be found in the CS3041 space on MyWPI and in the course web site http://cs.wpi.edu/~matt/courses/cs3041/.
+Supplemental Material: All handouts can be found on myWPI.

 Contact Info: Questions on assignments or any topic we cover can be directed to cs3041-staff@cs.wpi.edu or to the individual e-mail addresses at the top of this document.
 E-mail can be sent to the entire class (please use only sparingly!) at cs3041-all@cs.wpi.edu.